-5. Contingency and recovery planning
+Contingency and recovery planning

-5.1 Supervisory contingency planning for dealing with weak banks
+5.1 Supervisory planning for dealing with weak banks

-94. It is recommended that as a bank approaches failure, supervisors, in coordination with the resolution authority, prepare detailed and comprehensive contingency plans for dealing with weak banks in order to respond promptly to the bank's distress.
-These plans can draw on a wide range of early intervention tools that supervisors can use in identifying and dealing with weak banks, including statutory powers and the ability to exercise moral suasion.
-In drawing up their plans, supervisors must thoroughly understand the limits of these powers and their capacity.

-95. A supervisory contingency plan should encompass a range of scenarios, from distress at a large, systemically important bank to the decline of a smaller bank that can be managed with little disruption.
-Systemic problems may arise with respect to smaller banks when a number of them become distressed simultaneously or where a small bank has a critical position in a particular market segment.

-96. Deciding on the appropriate level of systemic protection is a policy question to be addressed by the relevant authorities, including the government and the central bank.
-For non-systemic banks, the supervisor and resolution authority should consider at an early stage whether a detailed, individual resolution plan for the bank, including a resolvability assessment, is needed, or if a range of general scenarios is sufficient.

-97. The supervisory contingency plan should be set according to a risk-based approach and tested regularly.
-Generally, it should meet the objectives implied by the following actions:

-- mechanisms by which the supervisor will become aware of a weak bank and/or systemic problems; - the authority to make decisions relating to the identification and assessment of a weak bank (ie at what point must the supervisor's involvement move from normal oversight to more intensive day-to-day supervision?); - arrangements to discuss the problems at the bank with its board and management without delay; - arrangements to conduct an in-depth assessment, including the use of independent experts if necessary; - arrangements for reporting the assessment findings and who will be informed, inside and outside the supervisory agency; - responsibilities for determining the supervisor's detailed course of action; - the means of communicating and coordinating supervisory action with other relevant parties (in particular, resolution authorities, finance ministries and central banks); - internal coordination between relevant departments; - arrangements for any public announcement, where appropriate, and the subsequent management of public information; - potential conflicts with the objectives of government or other relevant agencies and how these might be resolved;
+- The supervisor, in coordination with the resolution authority where one exists, needs to prepare detailed and comprehensive plans for dealing with weak banks in order to respond promptly in a crisis.
+These plans can draw on a wide range of tools that supervisors can use in identifying and dealing with weak banks, including statutory powers and the ability to exercise moral suasion.
+In drawing up their plans, supervisors must thoroughly understand the limits of these powers and their capacity to be challenged. - 95.
+A supervisor, together with the resolution authority, should prepare a plan that will encompass a range of scenarios.
+This might range from the sudden collapse of a large, systemically important bank to the decline of a smaller bank that can be managed out of the industry with little disruption.
+Systemic problems may arise when a number of small banks fail simultaneously or where a small bank has a critical position in a particular market segment. - 96.
+Deciding on the appropriate level of systemic protection is a policy question to be addressed by the relevant authorities, including the government and the central bank, particularly where it may result in a commitment of public funds.
+For non-systemic banks, the supervisor should consider at an early stage whether a detailed, individual recovery and resolution plan for the bank, including a resolvability assessment, is needed, or if a range of general scenarios is sufficient. - 97.
+The supervisory plan should be tested regularly.
+At a high level, it should consider: - mechanisms by which the supervisor will become aware of a weak bank and/or systemic problems; - the authority to make decisions relating to the identification and assessment of a weak bank (ie at what point must the supervisor's involvement move from normal oversight to more intensive day-to-day supervision?); - arrangements to discuss the problems at the bank with its board and management without delay; - arrangements to conduct an in-depth assessment, including the use of independent experts if necessary; - arrangements for reporting the assessment findings and who will be informed, inside and outside the supervisory agency; - responsibilities for determining the supervisor's detailed course of action, including taking physical control of the banking facilities and transferring or repaying deposits; - the means of communicating and coordinating supervisory action with other relevant parties (in particular, resolution authorities, finance ministries and central banks); - internal coordination between relevant departments; - arrangements for any public announcement, where appropriate, and the subsequent management of public information; - potential conflicts with the objectives of government or other relevant agencies and how these might be resolved;

-- mechanisms for monitoring the success (or otherwise) of supervisory actions and adjusting them as necessary; and - adequate financial and staff resources for intense supervision, including arrangements for coordinating with and contributing to an ongoing resolution planning and resolvability assessment process.

-98. In addition to financial information, the supervisor must have rapid access to a wide range of relevant non-financial information about the bank, including its organisational and legal structure, participation in payment systems etc. Some of this information should be kept by the supervisor; the rest (primarily operating data that are frequently changed) should be kept at the bank.
+- mechanisms for monitoring the success (or otherwise) of supervisory actions and adjusting them as necessary; and - adequate financial and staff resources for intense supervision, including an ongoing recovery and resolution planning process. - 98.
+In addition to financial information, the supervisor must have rapid access to a wide range of relevant non-financial information about the bank, including its organisational and legal structure, participation in payment systems etc. Some of this information should be kept by the supervisor; the rest (primarily operating data that are frequently changed) should be kept at the bank.